Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

 \subsection{Spinors in $2n$ dimensions}

-Since the existence of anomalies is intimately related to the presence chiral fermions it will be useful before plunging into the study of anomalies to review briefly the properties of spinors in $2n$ dimensions \footnote{Chiral theories exist only in even-dimensional spaces.}\cite{LAG1}.
+Since the existence of anomalies is intimately related to the presence of chiral fermions it is worthwhile to review briefly the properties of spinors in $2n$~dimensions before plunging into the study of anomalies\footnote{Chiral theories exist only in even-dimensional space-times.}\cite{LAG1}.
 The starting point is the $2n$-dimensional Clifford algebra

 with $a,b=0,1,\ldots,2n-1$ and $\eta_{ab}$ the flat metric with signature $(s,t)$